Cumberland Mountains: Cumberland Mountain

-Geology
+Geology of Cumberland Mountain

 Cumberland Mountain is part of the Cumberland Overthrust Sheet or block and is the northern limb of the Powell Valley Anticline, a ramp anticline.
 The ridge exists because hard Lee-type sandstones of Early Pennsylvanian Age crop out along this line.
 Softer rocks have been eroded away, leaving the resistant sandstones to form a ridge.
 The southwestern terminus of Cumberland Mountain is marked by the northwest-trending Jacksboro Fault, a lateral ramp fault (part of the Pine Mountain Thrust Fault).
 The northwestern terminus is located near Norton, Virginia, where the hard sandstones dip below the surface as the axis of the Powell Valley anticline plunges to the northeast.
 The various gaps in Cumberland Mountain are caused by rock weaknesses at cross-cutting faults or joints.
 For example, Cumberland Gap was caused by erosion along the cross-cutting Rocky Face Fault.

 The cliff-lined southeastern slope (escarpment slope) of Cumberland Mountain was created by erosion along the breached side of the Powell Valley Anticline.
 The more-gentle northwestern slope is the dip slope and roughly parallel to the dip of the Early Pennsylvanian sandstones.
 This northwestward dip is the northern limb of the Powell Valley Anticline.

 Cumberland Mountain forms the drainage divide between the Cumberland River to the north and the Powell River to the south.